 Herb stew sounds like one of those "recipes" I'd come up with as a kid poking around in the garden for kitchen experiments.
 After all, in western cuisine, fresh herbs are usually added at the end of cooking for a burst of greenery and bright flavor.
 But according to Lousia Shafia, author of The New Persian Kitchen, herb filled stews are some of the most famous in Iran.
 Her version is a lighter, vegetarian take on the green stew, filled with cubes of turmeric-laced tofu and fat red kidney beans.
 But the bulk of the stew is, indeed, chopped parsley, cilantro, and scallions (bulked up with a bit of spinach); and the mixture is surprisingly delicious.
 The grassy greens cook down and mellow, turning into a fragrant, earthy melange excellent atop fluffy rice or stuffed into a pita.

-Entries tagged with 'the new persian kitchen'
+'the new persian kitchen' on Serious Eats

 For a totally different take on the basic roasted chicken thigh, enter Louisa Shafia's Turmeric Chicken with Sumac and Lime from The New Persian Kitchen.
 This super-simple braised dish is bright, tangy, and brilliantly yellow—it's a far cry from most muddled braised chicken dishes and even further from the typical roasted bird.

 Jeweled rice is a magnificent dish.
 Adorned with dried fruit, toasted nuts, rose petals, and pomegranate seeds, it is a panoply of flavors and colors.
 In Lousia Shafia's The New Persian Kitchen, the jeweled rice is made even more compelling with a combination of grains included.
 The mixture of quinoa and brown basmati rice adds an earthy complexity to the dish that counters the sweet and rich flavors from the toppings.